 The error dns_probe_finished_nxdomain is a browser error that generally occurs in Chrome Browser.
 This dns_probe_finished_nxdomain is actually a technical demonstration, and it does mean that the webpage cannot be opened.

 This error may appear due to lots of errors such as the wrong configuration on your PC or WiFi Router; it may also happen when the web page that we are trying to open is down due to some internal error.
 Computer firewall settings can also generate this problem.

 Whenever the user tries to access a website, the browser will resolve the IP address of the equivalent website with the help of Domain Name System (DNS).
 In this case, when browser gets unable to reach that DNS server or resolve the IP address then this error occurs.

 Below some solutions are given, apply then to fix this issue:

 Trick 1: Flushing the DNS

-It is clear that this error occurs because of the DNS, so it is recommended to Flush the DNS of computer.
-Apply the below given steps carefully in order to flush the Windows DNS.
+It is clear that this error occurs because of the DNS, so it is recommended to Flush the DNS of the computer.
+Apply the below-given steps carefully in order to flush the Windows DNS.

 Step 1: Open Run Window, press Windows Key + R to open up the Run dialogue box.